-second = 2 * decimal digit (* from 00 to 59 *);
+second = 2 * decimal digit (* from 00 to 60, to accommodate leap second *);

-millisecond = 3 * decimal digit (* from 000 to 999 *);
+fraction = decimal digit { decimal digit };

 EXAMPLES: 2016-02-08T16:08:25Z 2016-02-08T16:08:25.943Z

-Array properties with unique values
+The number of digits in fraction SHOULD be based on the precision of the clock on the computer that ran the SARIF producer.Array properties with unique values

 Certain properties in this specification whose values are JSON arrays are described as having “unique” elements.
 When a property is so described, it shall mean that no two elements of the array SHALL have equal values.
 For purposes of this specification, two array elements SHALL be considered equal when they satisfy the condition for equality described in [JSCHEMA01], §4.3, “Instance equality”.